Logo Amsterdam University of Applied Sciences - link to home page

 BSc and English skills

-You can apply if you have a Bachelor of Science degree in Occupational Therapy and good written and verbal English skills at an academic level.
+You can apply if you have a Bachelor of Science degree in Occupational Therapy and strong written and spoken English skills at an academic level.
 A formal English test score (for example, IELTS Academic) may be required.
-If you have another qualification in Occupational Therapy below BSc level, extra admission requirements will apply.
+If you hold an Occupational Therapy qualification below BSc level, additional admission requirements will apply.

 More about admission